 I worked independently on this project to design a solution that would make it easier for college students to make home-cooked meals.
 I gave myself the time constraint of two weeks, starting with user research and concluding with an interactive prototype.

 How might we make the process of finding recipes targeted towards time and cost-conscious college students more efficient?

 I explored three popular recipe apps to identify existing features and opportunity areas.

-I conducted 8 interviews with Berkeley students living in apartments to gain a better understanding of their current experience with cooking.
+I conducted 8 interviews with Berkeley students to gain a better understanding of their current experience with cooking.

 Below is a synthesis of the main insights:

 Cooks about half of their meals on average, but would like to cook more (lack of time and convenience are barriers)

 Would spend at most 30 minutes to make a meal

 Wants to have more variety in the foods they make

 Occasionally will search the internet for recipes, does not use a specific recipe site

-Would like to have an app to easily discover new recipes
+Would prefer to use an app to discover new recipes

 Based on the interview findings, I aimed to design an app that would enable college students to easily find quick, budget-friendly, and healthy recipes to make.

 Although this design problem had a straight-forward solution, it was still extremely useful to do interviews with other college students to figure out what features to include.
 I learned to set aside my assumptions based on my personal experience and frustrations, as doing user research is critical for building empathy and designing an effective solution that serves the needs of others.
 Through this project, I also tightened up my visual design by creating a cohesive visual style.

 Moving forward, I would like to continue testing the usability of the app and iterating on the design.
 Feel free to send me feedback or comments!